 Balance risk assessments are the perfect way to measure the balance between risks and controls.
 Once you have clear roles and responsibilities and an approved risk appetite statement, you can better determine your security risk profile.
 Your FI’s risk profile should be defined using a common framework for understanding business risks as they relate to information security.
 The cybersecurity assessment tool (CAT) is a great resource to build your risk profile, but it needs to be underscored by your own risk appetite and supported by your accepted set of controls.

-Using the CAT, you can implement a framework for your FI that provides
+Using the CAT, you can implement a risk and controls framework for your FI that provides

 This risk and control framework ensures that controls are not only commensurate with the risks they address, but also appropriate and acceptable to senior leadership and the board of directors.

 Controls are defined as measures incorporated into policies, standards, and procedures, which are intended to prevent or reduce the probability and/or the severity of a risk event.
 Controls are anything that mitigates risk, thereby contributing to the likelihood that the business will achieve its objectives.
 Applying controls in a structured manner allows for a consistent approach that can also bring visibility to areas where risks may not be fully mitigated (residual risk).

 Success in security risk and controls assessments requires the right governance structure, complete with proper roles and responsibilities for information security, proper consensus on risk appetite, and a common language of risks and controls that everyone understands.
 I’d be remiss if I did not mention that all of this is achievable with the relevant expertise to bring teams together in making it happen.

-Looking for free resources to help you bolster your cybersecurity strategies?
+Looking for free resources to help you bolster your risk and control cybersecurity strategies?
 Visit the Cybersecurity Awareness Resource Center today for tips and a helpful sight to elevate your #FIcybersavvy!

 Who We Serve